 Flaxseed, flaxseed oil, and the lignan secoisolariciresinol each have been shown to reduce tumor size in combination with tamoxifen more than tamoxifen alone in animal models of breast cancer.

-A phenolic extract from flaxseed oil has been shown to increase the cytotoxic treatment effects of Adriamycin (doxorubicin) in ER+/PR+ and triple negative breast cancer cells without harming normal breast cells.
-Combining a flaxseed extract consisting of secoisolariciresinol and enterolactone with Adriamycin or Taxotere (docetaxel) enhanced the ability of both chemotherapy drugs to cause cytotoxicity in HER2+ and triple negative breast cancer cells in another study.
+Flaxseed oil extract has been shown to increase the cytotoxic treatment effects of Adriamycin (doxorubicin) in ER+/PR+ and triple negative breast cancer cells without harming normal breast cells.
+Combining a flaxseed extract consisting of secoisolariciresinol and enterolactone with Adriamycin or Taxotere (docetaxel) has been demonstrated to enhanced the ability of both chemotherapy drugs to cause cytotoxicity in HER2+ and triple negative breast cancer cells.

 Flaxseed has also been shown to enhance the effectiveness of Herceptin in HER2+ breast cancer cells and to reduce the potential heart damaging effects of Herceptin and Adriamycin.

 Because of the high nutrient content of flaxseed, it is subject to spoilage and must be stored and handled properly.
-Make sure the market where you purchase flaxseed (whether prepackaged or from bulk bin) has frequent product turnover.
+Make sure the market where you purchase flaxseed has frequent flaxseed product turnover.
 Check for moisture before buying flaxseed and discard any flaxseed stored at home if there is any evidence of moisture or a rancid smell.
 Whole flaxseed can safely be stored in an airtight container in a dry, dark, and cool place for several months.
 Ground flaxseed is also available; the nutrients in ground seeds are more easily absorbed.
 However, ground flaxseed is more subject to oxidation and spoilage than whole flaxseed and should be kept refrigerated.

 Flaxseed oil should be stored refrigerated in an opaque container.
 It is best used at room temperature rather than in frying.
 In other words. flaxseed oil should be added to foods after they have been heated, if desired, or used in salad dressings or cold sauces prepared without heating.
 Flaxseed oil is used in stir-frying in parts of Asia, but this is not optimal.
 One study that examined the effects of using flaxseed oil in stir-frying found that pan-heating caused a significant loss of important nutrients, as well as increases in undesirable oxidation products.